the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

  - There are some projects / papers looking at skills pathways - if we're going to include a separate section on related work, as proposed here, this should probably be expanded to include more of this content?
  - FIXME: include the ELIXIR part here

-### RSE-related Training Materials
+### RSE-related training ressources

-A wide range of software-related training materials and supporting organisations exist within the research software community and beyond.
 The day-to-day work of many RSEs often includes teaching activities, e.g. in university courses, workshops or one-on-one, to improve the RSE-related skill-set of researchers.
-The resources given below are helpful on the one hand to support such activities but can be also used to fill gaps in the capabilities of professional RSEs.

-Due to the ever-evolving nature of skills and infrastructure in the RSE field, training material is often version-controlled, so that trainers can update it between iterations.
+Therefore, RSEs' work often includes the use of as well as the contribution to pertinent teaching material.
+Various organizations and initiatives provide courses and workshops to convey software-related capabilities aimed at the research community.
+Often they make their training materials available as Open Educational Resources permitting free access, re-use, adaptation and redistribution.
+The collaborative advancement of these resources in the fast evolving environment of RSE related skills and infrastructure can be further facilitated by putting them under version control.
 For example, core lessons from the Carpentries and CodeRefinery are stored on GitHub, and any change is automatically mirrored to their website.
+The organizations and initiatives listed below provide support for teaching activities conducted by RSEs but are also helpful to fill gaps in the capabilities of professional RSEs.

 #### The Carpentries
 The Carpentries [@Carpentries] is a non-profit entity that supports a range of open source training materials and international communities of volunteer instructors and helpers who run courses around these materials.